 Programming, Curriculum, and Inquiry-Based Pedagogies

 - Inquiry-based learning is an essential part of an emergent curriculum however Inquiry-based learning is not just Early Learning Framework specific.
 There are many ways Inquiry-Based Learning can occur and many ways each center can implement Inquiry-Based Learning that is unique to their center.
 In this workshop participants are encouraged to think about ways to extend and scaffold their current curriculum and pedagogical perspectives.

 The Importance of Aesthetics in Early Child Care Settings:

-In this workshop participants get to explore the principles of Aesthetic from various theoretical perspectives but primarily from a Reggio Emilia-inspired perspective.
+- In this workshop participants get to explore the principles of Aesthetics from various theoretical perspectives but primarily from a Reggio Emilia-inspired perspective.
 The environment is not just physical, it is social and emotional too which affects the well-being of children, families, and educators.
 Let us explore together how to enhance the aesthetic environments in early years programs.

 Transitioning out of Theme-Based Curriculum:

 - Making the transition from a theme-based curriculum to following the children’s interests can seem intimidating.
 This is an introductory workshop about supporting educators in understanding inquiry-based learning from a supportive perspective.
 This workshop is suitable for programs/educators that would like to make the transition from a theme-based curriculum to the following inquiry.
 This workshop could also be helpful for educators who are used to the theme-based curriculum but are working in a center that is using inquiry-based learning.

 Capacity Building Inclusive Environments and Working with Challenging Behaviours: